openbible-io/en_ust/README.md

 #### Passive Voice

 Passive voice is a grammatical construction that is common in Greek and English but it is not used in many other languages, so it can be very confusing.
 For that reason, it is not used in the UST.
 In passive voice, the receiver of the action changes places with the actor.
 In English, the actor normally comes first in the sentence.
 But in passive voice, the receiver of the action comes first.
 Often, the actor is left unstated.
 In that case, the UST will fill in the actor.
-See "Missing Participants" below.
+See “Missing Participants” below.

 For example, the ULT of Romans 2:24 says:

-"the name of God is dishonored among the Gentiles because of you."
+“the name of God is dishonored among the Gentiles because of you.”

-The action is "dishonor," the actors are "the Gentiles" (non-Jews), and the receiver of the action is "the name of God."
-The reason for the action is "because of you."
+The action is “dishonor,” the actors are “the Gentiles” (non-Jews), and the receiver of the action is “the name of God.”
+The reason for the action is “because of you.”
 The UST rearranges the verse to put the actor and the receiver of the action in a more normal order.

 The UST of Romans 2:24 says:

-"The non-Jews speak evil about God because of the evil actions of you Jews."
+“The non-Jews speak evil about God because of the evil actions of you Jews.”

 For many language, this is a clearer way of expressing the message that Romans 2:24 intends to communicate.